Guilherme Batata

-Guilherme Felipe de Castro (born 2 May 1992), commonly known as Guilherme Batata, is a Brazilian professional footballer who plays as a defensive midfielder for UAE First Division League club Al Rams.
+Guilherme Felipe de Castro (born 2 May 1992), commonly known as Guilherme Batata, is a Brazilian professional footballer who plays as a defensive midfielder for Indonesian Liga 2 club Persikas Subang.

 Club career

 Early career

 Born in Uberaba, Guilherme started off his career with Campeonato Série 2 side União Barbarense, playing on loan from Atlético Paranaense.
 After a season with União Barbarense, Guilherme went on loan to Campeonato Paulista side Ferroviária in 2014.

 NorthEast United (loan)

 In August 2014, it was announced that Guilherme had been included in a list of 49 players available for selection during the Indian Super League international draft.
 Guilherme was eventually drafted by NorthEast United.
 He went on to make his professional debut for the team on 13 October 2014, the date of the team's first ever match, against the Kerala Blasters.
 Guilherme played the whole 90 minutes as NorthEast United won 1–0 over the Blasters.
 He came on as a substitute after midfielder Isaac Chansa got injured in the match against Mumbai City on 25 October 2014 and scored his first goal for Northeast United in the Indian Super League.